 How to make Cherry Hand Pies

 - Make cherry pie filling.
-Use fresh or frozen cherries to make homemade pie filling.
+Use fresh or frozen cherries to make pie filling.
 Let cool completely before putting into pie crust.

 - Roll out pie crust.
 Roll out biscuit dough or pie crust on a lightly floured surface, into 4-6 inch ovals.